Digital Marketing Strategy & Tactics

 We often find that digital marketing strategy sessions bleed into tactical discussions but let’s not get hung up on what’s a strategy and what’s a tactical plan – time’s short; you need to know where you are going online (strategy) and how you are going to get there (tactics).
 So in this section we’ll cover a practical overview of both aspects.

-The approach outlined here is based on Inspiration’s fifteen years’ experience of providing services such as web development, search engine optimisation, online marketing support, email marketing and content marketing.
+The approach outlined here is based on Inspiration’s 22+ years of providing services such as web development, search engine optimisation, online marketing support, email marketing and content marketing.
 Our strategic approach has delivered many successful outcomes for our clients.
 We hope our expertise and insights will help you develop an effective Digital Marketing Strategy based on our already proven process.

 A good digital marketing strategy is there to support a business plan – if the company doesn’t have a documented plan for the business, then how will you measure the success of the digital marketing strategy?

 There are a number of areas upfront you will need to look at to inform your Strategic approach